 SSH (Secure Shell) is a network protocol that gives possibility to make secure connections between two points.
-After enabling SSH server in the pfsense firewall, you can safely access many remote resources depending on the type of authorization you define for each user, such as: root console, log filter, monitoring settings, SSH tunnel, etc.
+When enable SSH on pfsense firewall, you can safely access many remote resources depending on the type of authorization you define for each user, such as: root console, log filter, monitoring settings, SSH tunnel, etc.

-- Scroll down to find secure shell section.
+- Scroll down to find the secure shell section.

 - In secure shell server, check enable secure shell.

 - If you leave the SSH port empty, pfsense will use 22 which is the default port that SSH servers listen to.
 For security reasons, it is recommended to change the default port of the SSH server, as it is a well-known port that receives a lot of scans on the internet.